Ambulatory Care Centre (Children)

 Ambulatory care is same day emergency care.

-Our ambulatory care centre is a safe way of providing care which aims to avoid unnecessary admissions but allows children to be observed for longer periods of time than is possible in our children’s emergency department.
+Our Children's Ambulatory Care Unit (CAU) is a safe way of providing care which aims to avoid unnecessary admissions but allows children to be observed for longer periods of time than is possible in our children’s emergency department.

-With our children's community nursing teams, it will continue to provide ongoing treatment and review for children who have been recently discharged.
-Our new consultant supported hospital-at-home service (currently in development) will also work closely with the service.
+Together with our children’s community nursing teams, CAU allows us to provide ongoing treatment and review for children who have been recently discharged from hospital.

 This is a day treatment service, so children and their families/carers may be asked to come back the following day for further review.